electricbookworks/electric-book-gui/docs/_developers/build.md

 ---

 # Build and run locally
+{:.no_toc}

+* TOC here
+{:toc}

+## Build the app

 Once you're all set up, to build and run the app you will simply run:

-    ./build.sh
+    make all
 ^
-    bin/electricbook -logtostderr web
+    make run

-Here are more detailed instructions.
+Here are more detailed instructions for first-time setup:

-1. To build, run:

-       ./build.sh

-   This will create a binary in `bin/electricbookworks`.

-2. Make a copy of `./electricbook.yml` to `./electricbook-0.yml` and configure the parameters as needed.
+1. Make a copy of `./electricbook.yml` to `./electricbook-0.yml` and configure the parameters as needed.
 You must set the Client ID and Client Secret of your own [GitHub OAuth application](https://github.com/settings/developers):

    ```
    github: